MullaiGreatify/Greatify_ERP_Automation/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This repository contains a Student Information System project and libraries that demonstrate how to create a Student Profile and verify the details across all dashboards.
+This repository contains a Student Information System project and libraries that demonstrate how to create a Student Profile and verify the details across *School Admin dashboard* , *Teacher dashboard* , *Principal dashboard*.
 The project is implemented using a BDD (Behavior-Driven Development) framework with Cucumber (v7.15.0) and Java.
 Page Object Manager and the singleton concept are utilized to enhance code reusability.

 Key Features:
 - Programming Language: Java (v21.0.1)